 The Duke, The Peacock, and The Rock n Roll Suicide.

-In my video, I briefly touched on how I was able to line up the constellation of Pavo into the starfield in Blackstar’s gatefold, but I’d like to discuss another crucial angle to the Peacock that I found which contains valuable information about Bowie’s influences – not just where Blackstar is concerned, but to his work as a whole.
+There is a great deal of alchemical significance assigned to the Peacock, but I’d like to discuss another angle to that.
 While researching the Bowie/Elvis connection, I came across record executive Don Robey (who also went by the pen-name of Deadric Malone).
 In 1949 Robey founded Peacock Records (which eventually merged into the Peacock/Duke label).

 This guy was either a magical business genius or a complete sonovabitch depending on whose perspective you read, but the reality is that he was very much both of these things and was notorious for employing mafia-esque tactics to keep business profitable.
 However, regardless of the man’s character, he was largely responsible for introducing black music to mainstream white audiences.
 He produced Big Mama Thornton’s song Hound Dog before he turned around and sold it to Elvis Presley who turned it into one of the most profitable singles ever made.
 Considering Robey’s actions helped birth modern Rock n Roll, that’d be enough material to tie it to Bowie alone, but it was his involvement in the death of a young black musician that specifically caught my eye.

 On Christmas night in 1954, a young musician named Johnny Ace shot himself in the head backstage during his show’s intermission at the Houston City Auditorium.